sofatutor/litellm/pr-cloudwatch-logging.md

 ### Testing
 - Added comprehensive tests for CloudWatch integration in `tests/litellm/integrations/test_cloud_watch.py`
 - Fixed test initialization issues with proper DualCache mocking
-- All tests pass with the changes (940 passed, 10 skipped)

 ### Configuration
 CloudWatch logging can be configured in LiteLLM config using: